How to Respond to a Rude Email Professionally (Examples & Tips)

 Have you ever had your enthusiasm squashed like a bug on a windshield due to a rude email that landed in your inbox?

 Rude emails tend to send us into a blinding rage.
-But before you grab your laptop and hurl it through a window in order to punish it for ruining your early-morning bliss, we suggest you take a deep breath.
+But before you grab your laptop and hurl it through a window, we suggest you take a deep breath.

 So, let’s dive in!